alexnel24/PlaidResume/README.md

 # PlaidResume
-I hosted this resume on GitHub while applying for the Salt Lake City Software Engineer - New Grad Position!
+I hosted this resume on GitHub while applying for the Software Engineer - New Grad Position (Salt Lake City)!
 PLAID, you'll love me!
 I'd love to be considered!